marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

 **How this works**

-We modeled the dataset using the following approach:
+The dataset is modeled using the following approach:

 1) ```dataframe_pipeline.py``` converts the ndjson input file into a pandas dataframe that is then saved into the joblib_not_processed_dataframe folder in joblib format;
 2) ```additional_features_preprocessing.py``` works on the product reviews added later to this dataset and stored in the ```additional_scraped_reviews``` folder;